pbrito/spec-cljs/doc/intro.md

 Note: The value will be random.

-Lets now define a new spec for a map representing a developer. where skills are optional.
+Lets now define a new spec for a *map* representing a developer. where skills are optional.

+> keys

+> Creates and returns a map validating spec. :req and :opt are both vectors of namespaced-qualified keywords.

 ``` clojure
 (s/def ::name string?)